Russia–Switzerland relations: Sanctions against Russia 2022-2025

 In May 2023, OFAC imposed new sanctions on Swiss-based DuLac Capital Ltd and its Swiss director for Russia in Dubai (Anselm Oskar Schmucki).
 Schmucki, a former UBS banking representative in Moscow with close ties to Russian-based businesses in the UAE was accused to have close business relationships to Russian individuals suspected of money laundering and organized crime through shell companies operating in Russia, Cyprus and Switzerland.

 Between February 2022 and May 2023, the US has sanctioned 24 Swiss individuals and 16 Swiss companies.
 According to swissinfo.ch, Switzerland continues to be in a difficult situation with regard to its economic relations with Russian entities, as it is forced to accept decisions by the U.S. or E.U. without inclusive negotiations.
-Switzerland has not joined the Russian Elites, Proxies, and Oligarchs Task Force (REPO) on grounds of neutrality and does not impose its own sanctions, rather it says it had "no choice but to adopt US sanctions", which have extra-territorial reach due to the power of the dollar and the US financial system, according to Swissinfo.
+Switzerland has not joined the Russian Elites, Proxies, and Oligarchs Task Force (REPO) on grounds of neutrality and does not impose its own sanctions, rather it says it had "no choice but to adopt US sanctions", which have extraterritorial reach due to the power of the dollar and the US financial system, according to Swissinfo.

 On August 16, 2023, following the E.U. lead, all sales of securities to Russian nationals became prohibited.

 On 17 April 2024, the lower house of the Swiss parliament voted not to join the international task force for enforcing sanctions against Russia.
 Switzerland, however does adhere to all sanctions the E.U and the U.S. is imposing but did not favour to join the REPO task force, which would confiscate frozen assets to finance the rebuilding of war-torn Ukraine.
 According to Justice Minister Beat Jans, Switzerland had an interest not to join the task force in order "to continue to offer good services".
 Switzerland held a two-day Ukraine peace conference in the historic alpine resort Burgenstock on 15 to 16 June 2024.

 According to the Tages Anzeiger in 2024, Swiss banks, including Julius Bär maintained business relations with people close to President Putin, despite international sanctions.

 According to swissinfo in 2023, military drones made in Russia had "Swiss and other European components" such as GPS navigation systems.

 In late October 2025, Switzerland tightened Russia sanctions in the oil and gas sector, but essentially refrained from imposing a transaction ban on Chinese financial institutions.
 These measures came on the heel of increased U.S. sanctions on the Russian petroleum industry as well as Chinese energy commodities.